What Is the Texas Prosperity Plan?

 In the most recent Republican Primary Election, more than 75% of Republican voters agreed that the property tax should be ended.
 Will Republican lawmakers respond accordingly?

 Do you think the government is too big?

 Virtually every taxpayer consistently answers that question with a resounding YES!

 If taxpayers feel as though the size and scope of their government is too large, then why do we continue to allow our state budget to grow at all?
 Texans for Fiscal Responsibility believes it is because we start from the wrong premise on state spending.

 Did you know that since the beginning of the 21st century, Texas’ state budget has increased almost 170% and is on track to triple in size in just a few years?
-In contrast, Texas’ population has increased by 40% during that same period.
+In contrast, Texas’ population has only increased by 40% during that same period.

-This all happened because fiscal responsibility is not something that is prioritized by the state legislature.
-Yes, in recent legislative sessions they have ‘slowed the growth’ and adopted a new constitutional spending limit based on the growth of both population and inflation, but the government still grows this way.
+This all happened because fiscal responsibility is not prioritized by the state Legislature.
+Yes, in recent legislative sessions, they have “slowed the growth” and adopted a new constitutional spending limit based on the growth of both population and inflation, but the government still grows this way.

-Reports have also indicated that state lawmakers could be looking at nearly a $25 billion surplus in the next legislative session.
-With inflation hitting yet another 40-year high causing the cost of living to rise, coupled with reportedly high property tax appraisals all across the state, despite promised relief by the state legislature, the time is now for the state to get its fiscal house in order and prioritize fiscal responsibility.
+Reports have also indicated that state lawmakers could be looking at nearly a $27 billion surplus in the next legislative session.
+With inflation hitting yet another 40-year high causing the cost of living to rise, coupled with reportedly high property tax appraisals across the state (despite promised relief by the state Legislature), the time is now for the state to get its fiscal house in order and prioritize fiscal responsibility.